Pinkpop Festival: 2016

-Pinkpop 2016 was held June 10–12.
+Pinkpop 2016 was held from 10–12 June.

 2017

-Pinkpop 2017 was held June 3–5.
+Pinkpop 2017 was held from 3 to 5 June.

 2018

-Pinkpop 2018 was held June 15–17.
+Pinkpop 2018 was held from 15 to 17 June.

-A fatal traffic accident involving festival-goers took place in the early morning of June 18.
+A fatal traffic accident involving festival-goers took place in the early morning of 18 June.
 After the festival, at around 04:00, a group of persons sat on the road near Campsite B, which was not closed to vehicular traffic.
-Information as it is now, indicates that a white Opel van travelling along this road could not avoid the group and ran into them, killing one and severely injuring three more.
+A van travelling along this road could not avoid the group and ran into the group, killing one and severely injuring three more.
 The driver reported himself to the police several hours later in Amsterdam.

-During the performance of the Foo Fighters on June 16, the disintegration of a large meteor was observed in the sky right behind the main stage and caught on video.
+During the performance of the Foo Fighters on 16 June, the disintegration of a large meteor was observed in the sky right behind the main stage and caught on video.
 The fireball and its disintegration was widely observed also elsewhere in the Benelux countries, Germany and France.
 An analysis of over 200 eyewitness reports suggests that the disintegration took place at 23:11 local time near the Belgian city of Liège.

 2019

-Pinkpop 2019 was held June 8–10.
+Pinkpop 2019 was held from 8 to 10 June.

 This marked Pinkpop's 50th anniversary.